DiligentCoder-20022001/WeatherPrecise/README.md

 #WeatherPrecise

-A basic weather reporting site with UI under construction.
+A basic weather reporting site where you can enter the location of the place and a complete record of information about weather at that place is given to you.